 Q. I keep hearing that Part D’s “open enrollment” is important.
 What should I be doing during this period?

-Open enrollment for Medicare’s prescription drug coverage starts Nov.
-15 and ends at midnight on Dec.
-31 every year.
-This is the time when anybody enrolled in a Medicare Part D drug plan—whether a “stand-alone” plan that provides only prescription drugs or a Medicare health plan that covers both medical and drug benefits—can switch to another plan for the following year.
+Open enrollment for Medicare’s prescription drug coverage starts October 15 and ends at midnight on December 7 every year.
+This is the time when anybody enrolled in a Medicare Part D drug plan—whether a “stand-alone” plan that provides only prescription drugs or a Medicare Advantage health plan that covers both medical and drug benefits—can switch to another plan for the following year.
 It’s also the time when people who have missed their original deadline for enrolling in Part D can join the program.

 But there’s a good reason why it’s critical for Part D enrollees to pay close attention to open enrollment: The great majority of plans change their costs and benefits from one year to another.
 The coverage you get from your current plan on Dec.
 31 may look very different on Jan.
 1. So this is what you can do during open enrollment to avoid any nasty surprises in the new year:

-* Look carefully at the “Annual Notice of Change” that you should receive from your current Part D plan no later than Oct.
-31. Under Medicare rules, this notice must explain all coming changes.
-(If you haven’t received it by mid-November, call the plan immediately and ask for it.)
+* Look carefully at the “Annual Notice of Change” that you should receive from your current Part D plan in September.
+Under Medicare rules, this notice must explain all coming changes.
+(If you haven’t received it by the end of September, call the plan immediately and ask for it.)

 * Check whether any of your out-of-pocket expenses—monthly premiums, annual deductible and copayments for your prescriptions—will increase, and by how much.
 Note whether the plan’s design will change.
-For example, if it covers some drugs in the doughnut hole (the gap in coverage) this year, will it do so next year?
+For example, if it provides additional coverage for drugs in the doughnut hole (the gap in coverage) this year, will it do so next year?

 * Compare the details of your plan’s offerings for next year with those of other plans in your area.
 Bear in mind that it’s the specific drugs you take, including their dosage and how often you take them, that most determines what you’ll pay under any Part D plan next year.

-* If you have Internet access, feeding those details into an interactive tool called the Prescription Drug Plan Finder on Medicare’s website will allow you to see whether your medications are covered and how much you’ll pay out of pocket under each plan in your area next year.
+* Feeding those details into an interactive tool called the Prescription Drug Plan Finder on Medicare’s website will allow you to see whether your medications are covered and approximately how much you’ll pay out of pocket under each plan in your area next year.
+Click “Find health and drug plans” on the home page, enter your zip code and follow the instructions.

 * If you can’t make this search yourself, call the Medicare help line at 1-800-633-4227 and ask a customer representative to search the plan finder for you to find your best deal, based on the drugs you use.